b-lukaszuk/BS_wJ_eng/contents/prime_numbers.md

 algorithm](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) that finds
 primes by

-> ... by iteratively marking as composite (i.e., not prime) the multiples of
+> ... iteratively marking as composite (i.e., not prime) the multiples of each
-> each prime, starting with the first prime number, 2.
+> prime, starting with the first prime number, 2.

 (see the Wikipedia's page from the link above).